 UK acts perfomed strongly in the key US market, accounting for 17.6 per cent of US album sales.
 The UK also did well in Australia (28.3 per cent share), Italy, (19 per cent), Canada (22.1 per cent), Germany (16.4 per cent), and Sweden (16.7 per cent).

 According to data from the IFPI international organisation, the top 10 global recording artists in 2015 were:

 2. Ed Sheeran (UK)

 5. One Direction (UK)

 These positions are based on IFPI rankings which count worldwide album sales - including both physical and digital formats, track sales and streams.

 For more information, visit the BPI website here.

-- UK artists accounted for 8 per cent of global music revenues in 2012.
+- The UK market represents 9 per cent of global music revenues in 2012.
 (2)

-- UK artists' share of album sales in North America stood at a 10-year high in 2012 – 13.6 per cent in the US and 17.3 per cent in Canada.
-Adele's 21 was the best-selling album of the year for the second year in a row in both the US and Canada, reportedly the first album to achieve this feat since Michael Jackson’s Thriller in 1983 and 1984.
+- UK artists' share of album sales in North America stood at a 10-year high in 2015 - 17.6 per cent in the US and 22 per cent in Canada.
+Adele's '25' was the best-selling album of the year in both the US and Canada.
 (2)

 UK music sales were strong across Europe in 2015.
 In nine of the past ten years, UK acts have accounted for over 15 per cent of album sales in Germany (16.4 per cent in 2015), while Adele, Muse and Coldplay helped UK artists’ share in France rise to 15.5 per cent (from 11.5 per cent in 2014).
 British music has always been well received in the Netherlands and share reached 33.4% in 2015 – no fewer than 26 of the top 100 albums of the year were by British artists.
 (2)